tokenmill/crawling-framework/README.md

 Crawling Framework is a Java lib which will have to be extended to run Storm Crawler topology, thus Java (JDK8, Maven) infrastructure will be needed.

+### Using password protected ElasticSearch

+Some providers hide ElasticSearch under authentification step (Which makes sense).
+Just set environment variables `ES_USERNAME` and `ES_PASSWORD` accordingly, everything else can remain the same.
+Authentification step will be done implicitly if proper credentials are there

 ## Configuring and Running a crawl

 See [Crawling Framework Example](https://github.com/tokenmill/crawling-framework-example) project's documentation.